Navigating Anti-American Sentiment as a Solo Female Traveler

 8. Stay visible: Always move to a public place if you feel threatened and seek help if needed, maintaining a respectful demeanor to gain assistance more readily.

-Coping with negative experiences if you encounter hostility
+Coping with Negative Experiences If you encounter hostility:

 • Remove Yourself from the Situation: If a discussion becomes heated or if you feel threatened, don’t try to win the argument.
 Leave the area immediately.